beersanp/swaydots/readme.txt

 fonts
 i use azuki_font (http://azukifont.com/font/azuki.html) in
-gui, alternative is JetbrainsMono, and requirement nerd font for display some icon (ex, waybar
+gui, alternative is JetbrainsMono, and requirement nerd font for display some icon (ex, waybar)

+last word, if you don't need to use swayfx, or you can use only sway (standalone), comment swayfx block in swayconfig

 	beersanp